AkshanviC/GitCommitBE/README.md

 ## after that plase provide private access token for the octokit class in oreder to get the autorization for the github rest api in server.js

-after that to start the server plase use the command server.js
+after that to start the server plase use the command
+## node server.js